-(1) This column reflects (i) all shares subject to time-based RSUs and deferred stock units that were outstanding as of December 31, 2021, (ii) the maximum number of shares subject to performance-based RSUs that were outstanding as of
+(1) This column reflects (i) all shares subject to time-based RSUs and deferred stock units that were outstanding as of December 31, 2022, (ii) the maximum number of shares subject to performance-based RSUs that were outstanding as of December 31, 2022, and (iii) all shares subject to outstanding stock options as of December 31, 2022.
+If actual performance under the performance-based RSUs falls below the maximum level for these awards, fewer shares would be issued.

-- December 31, 2021, and (iii) all shares subject to outstanding stock options as of December 31, 2021.
-If actual performance under the performance-based RSUs falls below the maximum level for these awards, fewer shares would be issued. - (2) The weighted average exercise price reflected in this column is calculated based solely on the exercise prices of outstanding options and does not take into account time-based RSUs, deferred stock units or performance-based RSUs, which do not have an exercise price. - (3) This column reflects the total number of shares remaining available for issuance as of December 31, 2021, assuming the maximum number of shares subject to outstanding performance-based RSUs is no longer available for issuance.
-If actual performance under these performance-based RSUs falls below the maximum level for these awards, a greater number of shares would be available for issuance. - (4) Equity compensation plans not approved by security holders comprise (i) the Shareablee Plan, with 1,044,571 shares underlying outstanding awards reflected in column (a) and 167,750 shares remaining available for future awards reflected in column (c), and (ii) an outstanding inducement award of time-based RSUs covering 451,977 shares reflected in column (a).
+the performance-based RSUs falls below the maximum level for these awards, fewer shares would be issued.
+The weighted average exercise price reflected in this column is calculated based solely on the exercise prices of outstanding options and does not take into account time-based RSUs, deferred stock units or performance-based RSUs, which do not have an exercise price.

+(a) This column reflects the total number of shares remaining available for issuance. as of December 31, 2022, assuming the maximum number of shares subject to outstanding performance-based RSUs is no longer available for issuance.
+If actual performance under these performance-based RSUs falls below the maximum level for these awards, a greater number of shares would be available for issuance.

+number of shares would be available for issuance.
+Equity compensation plans not approved by security holders comprise (i) the Shareablee Plan, with 910,220 shares underlying outstanding awards reflected in column (a) and 176,435 shares remaining available for future awards reflected in column (c), and (ii) an outstanding inducement award of time-based RSUs covering 451,977 shares reflected in column (a).

 You may vote for or against this Proposal No. 4, or you may abstain.
-Approval of this proposal requires the affirmative vote ("FOR") of a majority of the shares present or represented by proxy at the 2022 Annual Meeting and entitled to vote thereon.
+Approval of this proposal requires the affirmative vote ("FOR") of a majority of the shares present or represented by proxy at the 2023 Annual Meeting and entitled to vote thereon.
 Abstentions will have the same effect as a vote against this proposal.
 Broker non-votes will have no effect on the outcome of this proposal.